WildlifeSouth.com Contact Us

 Nightblaster Headlamp

 Flashlights/headlamps are an important item for normal camping functions and emergencies.
 You should not be without one.
 Even better than a flashlight is a headlamp.
 Yep, you are going to look like a nerd, but your hands are free.
-Great for working on your vehicle in adverse conditions or setting up your tent if you arrive after dark.
+Headlamps are great for working on your vehicle in adverse conditions or setting up your tent if you arrive after dark.

-Typical headlamps will come with a krypton center beam and 3 or more LED lights.
-There is usually at least two or more modes; the center beam mode when a spotlight is needed and other modes for the LED's, which produce shorter range lighting but conserve power.
+Typical headlamps will come with a krypton center beam and three or more LED lights.
+There is usually at least two or more modes: the center beam mode when a spotlight is needed and other modes for the LED's (which produce shorter range lighting but conserve power).

 Coleman Lantern